 Case resolution requests and interactions with the Tracker are done via API, MT n99 or GUI.

-Requests and responses make use of standardized ISO 20022-based codes to allow automated routing and drive process automation.
+Requests and responses use standardized ISO 20022-based codes to allow automated routing and drive process automation.